Prarthana10/csrbox/README.md

 - Another test is performed by executing ```fmul``` instruction after clearing the fs bits,and executing it again by setting the fs bits.
 The former should raise an illegal trap.

-- ```mstatus.mprv``` ,bits that modify priviledge levels for registers,is also WARL, which is tested by performing an illegal write operation.
+- ```mstatus.mprv``` (bits that modify priviledge levels for registers)is also WARL, which is tested by performing an illegal write operation.

 #### uatg_csrbox_warl_test_mscratch_mepc.py